-The Free Lands of Ranyth – Campaign Setting
+The Free Lands of Ranyth

-Far to the west are the Free Lands of Ranyth; hitherto cut off by a bordering civil war that spanned a century, the cessations in hostilities have allowed for an influx of new trade, and a fresh flush of immigration.
+Far to the west are the Free Lands of Ranyth; hitherto cut off by a bordering civil war that spanned a century, the cessations in hostilities have allowed for an influx of new trade and a fresh flush of immigration.

 Black Mesa is the largest and oldest of the frontier towns, with a population in the thousands.
 Enjoying the protection that being seated high above the surrounding land provides, it has prospered as a prominent nexus.
 Such boons are not without their price, and the town has been struggling to contend with a sharp increase in both organised and street crime.
+The obvious campaign starting point with the Dancing Lights quest, or a Sinkhole Investigation.

 With the discovery of outlying ruins and the promise of undiscovered treasures, intrepid adventurers are not an uncommon sight.